-Our pavers are available in three finishes: smooth, yorkstone and antislip.
+Our pavers are available in a range of finishes, including: smooth, yorkstone, riven, cobbles, old brick and antislip.
 These finishes can be treated to expose the glass aggregate or left unexposed, to naturally weather/wear.

 We took inspiration for our paver colours from Shetland’s place names, which date back to Viking times and the Old Norse language.
 Many Shetland place names relate to the colours of our diverse geology and flora, which are used as ways of identifying both land and coastal features.